-There is a particular sound in kung fu movies that feels instantly recognizable: the thunk, thunk, thunk tapping motion of a fighter practicing against a wooden dummy.
+A particular sound in kung fu movies feels instantly recognizable: the thunk, thunk, thunk tapping motion of a fighter practicing against a wooden dummy.

-The scene then usually features a Wing Chung practitioner going all out in various combinations that combine blocking, trapping, passing, and counter striking, not always in that order, though.
+The scene then usually features a Wing Chung practitioner going all out in various combinations that combine blocking, trapping, passing, and counter-striking, not always in that order.

-The flashy fighter will even include subtle but powerful kicks, and just like it started, the thunk, thunk, thunk suddenly stops.
+The flashy fighter will even include subtle but powerful kicks, and just like it started, the thunk suddenly stops.
 Then it starts all over again.

 Wing Chung is one of the most popular martial arts that come from China.
-Some of its success is due to the fame it received from being one of the principal styles practiced and preached by Bruce Lee before he came up with his own Jeet Kun Do philosophy.
+Some of its success is due to its fame from being one of the principal styles practiced and preached by Bruce Lee before he came up with his own Jeet Kun Do philosophy.

 A Wing Chung practitioner will spend hours upon hours training in the details of close-quarter combat.
 Their main feature is sticking in a straight line and interrupting the opponent’s attack.

 The style promotes a reactive mindset, but it is important to note that reactive does not mean defensive.
-In fact, they seek to intercept the attack so as to make the most of the close quarter’s nature of the style.
+They seek to intercept the attack to make the most of the close quarter nature of the style.

-This means they generate a lot of power in their strikes but stay close to the opponent.
-The Wing Chun practitioner becomes versed and practiced in his style within three years of his study.
+This means they generate much power in their strikes but stay close to the opponent.
+The Wing Chun practitioner became versed and practiced his style within three years of his study.

 Close Quarter Combat

 The course will feature a practitioner study for around five to six years, depending on the student’s intensity to become a master in the Wing Chung style.
-The grading system consists of ten levels; these include footwork, striking, and the application of techniques.
+The grading system consists of ten levels: footwork, striking, and applying techniques.

 The first three levels are considered an introduction; then, the wooden dummy is introduced at the fourth level.
 At level seven, practical self-defense applications are practiced and drilled.

-This training style is better suited for martial arts lovers who want to see themselves steeped into the martial arts culture.
-Combat is structured and Wing Chun is presented as a way of life and is part of a health-centered lifestyle.
+This training style is better suited for martial arts lovers who want to see themselves steeped in the martial arts culture.
+Combat is structured, and Wing Chun is presented as a way of life and is part of a health-centered lifestyle.

 The various forms are promoted heavily in this style over other physical demands, and body conditioning is received more by punishing practice than actual combat.